Fried Tiramisu Donuts

 Ingredients and substitutes

-- Yeast – I like to use instant dry yeast but you can also active dry yeast.
-Just follow the package instructions for activating.
+- Yeast – I like to use instant dry yeast, but you can also use active dry yeast.
+Just follow the package instructions for activation.
 Alternatively, you can use 21 grams of baker’s fresh yeast.

 - Butter – This adds richness to the dough.
-Do not add more butter as they will become very dark when frying.
+Do not add more butter as it will become very dark when frying.

-- Milk – I love adding a bit of richness to the dough with milk but water will work just as well.
-If you do use water, you may need a little more flour to bring to consistency.
+- Milk – I love adding a bit of richness to the dough with milk, but water will work just as well.
+If you do use water, you may need a little more flour to bring it to consistency.

-Pro tip – Check for the consistency of dough when making yeast dough not the amount of flour.
-The dough needs to be soft and elastic not sticky.
-Whether you use milk or water make sure it is warm, about 110 F, not too hot nor too cold.
+Pro tip – Check for the consistency of the dough when making yeast dough, not the amount of flour.
+The dough needs to be soft and elastic, not sticky.
+Whether you use milk or water, make sure it is warm, about 110°F, not too hot nor too cold.
 This is the optimum temperature to activate the yeast. - Sugar – White sugar works excellently in this recipe.
 And yet, you can definitely try brown or any other sugar.
 I think the amount here is just enough for both the inside and out.
 And yet, feel free to add or reduce if you want.

 - Nutmeg – There is nutmeg in the pumpkin spice, and yet I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
 Feel free to reduce or omit.